jValdron/open-flyball-thruster/README.md

 The target cost is, currently, approximately **$35 USD** per thruster, excluding tools and printer access.

-### A Note About 3D Printed Parts
-I'm sure some people will say something along the lines of "using 3D printed parts for something like this is not a good idea".
-This was engineered in a way where most of the tension and stress will be distributed on metal fasteners and baffles.
-The important bits are mostly all metal.
-The printed parts are mostly there to support fasteners or metal parts.
-Some tension/stress will happen on the printed parts, so you should fully expect some parts to break at some point.

 | ![Side view](docs/images/assembled.jpeg) | ![Mounted in a box](docs/images/in_box.jpeg) |
 |:---------:|:--------:|
 | Side view | 4 thrusters mounted in a box (first version, no baffles/pedal connector) |